Oregon Family Leave Act: Everything You Need to Know

 If a company doesn't reinstate benefits, liability for lost benefits, including monetary loss and harm, is possible.
 If the employer covers any portion of the employee's share of insurance, a 10 percent deduction of gross pay to recoup the cost can be applied.

 An employee that qualifies for OFLA leave can use the following paid leave:

 - Personal time

 Employers determine what type of paid leave and in which order it's used and ask the employee to use these types of leave first.

 If you are an employer or employee and you have questions about OFLA leave, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.